MichaelDulin/reading-notes/301/class3.10.md

 **JavaScript error messages**
-1.What is a ‘reference error’?
+1. What is a ‘reference error’?
   -
 2. What is a ‘syntax error’?
   -